From Biles to Sha'Carri, Team USA packed with star power heading into Olympic Games

 And it will be the women leading the way as the U.S. looks to top the overall medal table for the eighth consecutive Summer Games.

-It’s a loaded U.S. roster where the women outnumber the men 314 to 278, and ages range from 16 to 59.
+It’s a loaded U.S. roster where the women outnumber the men 314 to 278 — at last count — and ages range from 16 to 59.
 The most decorated member of Team USA in Paris will be Ledecky, who’s trying to add to her collection of 10 medals (seven golds).

 Comebacks and redemption